MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-create-edit-topics.md

 ## Use system and sample topics

-When you create a bot, several topics are created for you.
+When you create a bot, it creates several topics for you.

 :::image type="content" source="media/authoring-template-topics/template-list.png" alt-text="Screenshot of the Topics list showing sample topics and system topics.":::